Mind's Eye Theatre: Vampire The Masquerade FAQ

 - Question: What is a moniker, and where is it defined?

 - Answer: There seems to be a line that was accidentally cut from the text.
 A moniker is a social class that a character possesses that grants them status or negative status.
 Status may be expended as usual, but returns at the same rate as Abiding Status.
-Negative status granted from a moniker may not be removed as long as the moniker exists.
+Negative status granted from a moniker may be removed for a game session, but always returns the next game as long as the moniker exists.

 - Question: Can I use Favored to get rid of Boonbreaker?